Build your own dollhouse bookshelf with our free woodworking plans. Uses off the shelf 1x12s and basic joinery.

 If you’ve got a good miter saw, you can make this bookcase in no time.
 I have always loved this simple design.
-There are alot of retail options for dollhouse bookcases, like this one.
-Special thanks to our readers for the photos!
+Our free plans include step by step diagrams, shopping list and cut list.

 Start by cutting all the boards as directed above.
 Review the diagrams to see how the angles are cut.
 Unless otherwise directed, use 2″ nails and glue on all joints.